Amazon × Points | The real value is optimizing your point exit; rare routing is a bonus

 People often say "you can't route Amazon," but from another angle, the exit of converting point-site points into an Amazon gift card and using it on Amazon is perfectly usable.
 For people who use Amazon a lot, which site you choose for this "exit" changes how much comes back.
-This guide divides its role from the Amazon Guide (which covers how to buy on Amazon — charge cashback, cards, sales) and focuses, from a practical angle, on comparing exchange rates from each point site to an Amazon gift card, how to find the rare "Amazon Fashion" routing offers that appear irregularly on Rakuten Rebates and the like, and the steps to use your accumulated points on Amazon without waste.
+This guide divides its role from the Amazon Guide (which covers how to buy on Amazon — charge cashback, cards, sales) and focuses, from a practical angle, on comparing exchange rates from each point site to an Amazon gift card, how to find the rare "Amazon Fashion" routing offers that appear irregularly on Rakuten Rebates and the like, how to split usage between Amazon and other shopping malls, and the steps to use your accumulated points on Amazon without waste.

 Why You Can't Route Amazon Product Purchases (Recap)